GNOME/glib/docs/reference/gobject/signals.md

 provided handlers are frequently connected and disconnected to/from a certain signal on certain object instances.

+A handler must match the type defined by the signal in both its arguments and return value (which is often `void`).
+All handlers take a pointer to the type instance as their first argument, and a `gpointer user_data` as their final argument, with signal-defined arguments in-between.
+The `user_data` is always filled with the user data provided when the handler was connected to the signal.
+Handlers are documented as having type [type@GObject.Callback], but this is simply a generic placeholder type — an artifact of the GSignal APIs being polymorphic.

+When a signal handler is connected, its first (‘instance’) and final (‘user data’) arguments may be swapped if [func@GObject.signal_connect_swapped] is used rather than [func@GObject.signal_connect].
+This can sometimes be convenient for avoiding defining wrapper functions as signal handlers, instead just directly passing a function which takes the user data as its first argument.

 ## Emissions

 A signal emission consists of five stages, unless prematurely stopped: